malgo-lang/vscode-malgo/README.md

-# Malgo Syntax Highlighting Support
+# Malgo Support for Visual Studio Code

 Syntax highlighting support for Malgo in Visual Studio Code.